 - The New Story Group of Waterloo Region

-Every year, communities, wellness networks and school leaders are encouraged to organize a community-based Parks & Trails Day event.
+Every year, communities, wellness networks, workplaces and school leaders are encouraged to organize a community-based Parks & Trails Day event.
 This province-wide event is an opportunity to promote healthy, active living in your community while celebrating the many incredible outdoor spaces in our beautiful province.
 This guide was designed to support any organization or group willing to plan an event.

 - Parks and Trails Day NB